WeatherXM/wxm-android/README.md

 We have 4 different [GitHub Actions](https://github.com/features/actions):

-1. **Code Analysis:** An action that runs on **every Pull Request**, building the app and running `./gradlew :app:detekt` in order to find potential code optimizations.
+1. **Build & Code Analysis & Unit Tests & Coverage:** An action that runs on **every Pull Request**, building the app and running `./gradlew :app:detekt` in order to find potential code optimizations.
+Also runs the unit tests and creates a coverage report.
 2. **Build Development and Distribute on Firebase:** An action that runs on **every push on ** `main`, building the app, and running
    `./gradlew :app:assembleDevDebugRelease :app:appDistributionUploadDevDebugRelease`